hussein-nayouf/machine-learning/projects/purchase-intention-ml/README.md

 This project demonstrates how to:

-- turn a notebook into a structured machine-learning repository
 - clean and validate raw data
 - encode categorical and cyclic features
 - handle imbalanced classification with SMOTE